Category: All posts

 A critical component for a hybrid search application is a vector database, which enables querying indexed documents to retrieve the most relevant ones for providing context to the search.
 In this tutorial, I’ll use Timescale Cloud, a cloud PostgreSQL platform tailored for AI applications, to host the PostgreSQL database that stores the sparse embeddings for our keyword search feature.

 To start, sign up, create a new database, and follow the provided instructions.
-For more information, refer to the Get started with Timescale guide.
+For more information, refer to this guide.

 After signing up, connect to the Timescale database by providing the service URI, which can be found under the service section on the dashboard.
 The URI will look something like this: